billstclair/elm-oauth-middleware/README.md

 This package implements the client side of a complete OAuth [Authorization Code](https://tools.ietf.org/html/rfc6749#section-1.3.1) Grant Flow.

 The grant flow requires a redirect server.
-That is also part of this package.
+That is also included in this package, but you must set it up on a server machine running Node.js.
+One server can handle multiple OAuth authorization services and webapps requiring authorization.

-How it works:
+# How it works

 Your Elm client software contacts the authorization server, via the `OAuthMiddleware` module, passing the `clientId`, `<redirectUri>`, and `<state>`.
 That sends the customer to the server web site to authorize the OAuth connection.
 If she successfully logs in, the authorization server redirects to the `<redirectUri>` with: